Alvinella pompejana

 Alvinella pompejana, the Pompeii worm, is a species of deep-sea polychaete worm (commonly referred to as "bristle worms").
 It is an extremophile found only at hydrothermal vents in the Pacific Ocean, discovered in the early 1980s off the Galápagos Islands by French marine biologists.

+Alvinella worms live in tubes and cultivate the chemosynthetic bacteria that they feed on.
+Their symbiotic relationship with epibiotic bacteria allows the worm to withstand extreme temperatures and conditions.
+The physiology of the worm and the internal chemistry help it to survive in the deep-sea hydrothermal vent environment.
+The Pompeii worm's physiology, symbiotic relationships, thermal adaptations, life cycle, and unique habitat are all characteristics that lead the worm to be able to survive in such extreme conditions.